kt946/weather-dashboard/README.md

 - Red: Very High (8 to 10)
 - Violet: Extreme (11+)

-In addition, the city will be saved into the browser's local storage and displayed in a search history located on the left side of the application.
-When the user clicks on a city in the search history, that city's data will then be displayed on the page.
+In addition, the city will be saved into the browser's local storage and appear in a search history located on the left side of the application.
+When the user clicks on a city in the search history, that city's data will then be displayed onto the page.

 ## Screenshot of the completed Weather Dashboard